ooonkeet/dsa/bit manipulation/easy/README.md

-This need to be changed
+This need to be changed.
+Touching bit manipulation after years.